withastro/docs/src/pages/en/guides/markdown-content.md

 ### Heading IDs

-Using headings in Markdown will automatically give you anchor links so you can link directly to certain sections of your page.
+Using headings in Markdown and MDX will automatically give you anchor links so you can link directly to certain sections of your page.

 ```markdown title="src/pages/page-1.md"
 ---